Educational Access for Students with Disabilities

 Rights and Responsibilities To Assure Educational Access for Students with Disabilities

 Educational access is the provision of classroom accommodations, auxiliary aids and services to ensure equal educational opportunities for all students regardless of disability.
-Creating equal educational opportunities is a collaborative effort between the student, the faculty member, and the Learning Support Services for Students with Disabilities (LSS).
+Creating equal educational opportunities is a collaborative effort between the student, the faculty member, and the Office of Accessibility & Accommodation (OAA) Services).

 Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act Amendment Act of 2008 protect students with disabilities from discrimination that may occur as a result of misconceptions, attitudinal barriers, and/or failure of the institution to provide appropriate accommodations, auxiliary aids, or services.
 Examples of accommodations and auxiliary aids include, but are not limited to: qualified interpreters, note takers, extra time for exams, and educational materials in alternate format (i.e. Braille, audiotape, electronic format, enlarged print, etc.).

 - Students with Disabilities— A disability includes any physical or mental impairment that substantially limits one or more major life activity.

 - All Faculty and Teaching Associates— Instructors are assisted in their responsibility to teach all students in their classes and to provide equal access to education.

 - The Office of Accessibility & Accommodation Services—The office provides a system for service coordination to better meet student needs.